BinaryBardAkshat/Termux-Packages/README.md

 ## Usage

-1. Clone or download this repository to your local environment.
-2. Open Termux and navigate to the directory where the script is located.
-3. Run the script and follow the on-screen prompts to install the desired packages.
+Once you've followed the installation steps and launched the script, follow the on-screen prompts to install the desired packages.

 **Note:** Please review the script before execution to ensure it aligns with your preferences and requirements.
 We recommend using it responsibly and adhering to ethical guidelines.